-Meningitis Attorneys
+Meningitis Attorney

-For over 40 years, the personal injury attorneys with Goren, Goren & Harris have fought for the victims of medical negligence, including several settlements for meningitis victims.
-In selecting an attorney to represent you If you or a loved one have suffered injuries from a delayed diagnosis of meningitis, our spinal meningitis lawyers may be able to recover money for you.
+For over 30 years, GorenLaw has fought for the rights of victims of medical negligence, including many significant settlements for meningitis victims.
+If you or a loved one have suffered injuries from a delayed diagnosis of meningitis, our spinal meningitis lawyers may be able to recover money for you.

 Meningitis can present in many ways.
 Sometimes it is a slowly progressing disease.
 Other times, it can strike in hours.
 Especially in children under two years old, a doctor must be very careful and maintain a high degree of suspicion.
 Fever can be an important sign.
 However, it is also not very specific.
 Many diseases create a fever and sometimes meningitis presents without a fever.
 Blood tests may help the diagnosis.
 Also, symptoms may include drowsiness, confusion, headaches, or vomiting.
 Meningitis can cause seizures.
 It can cause irritability, and a lack of appetite.
 In young babies, the soft spot on the top of the head may become hard and bulge out.
 After the first year or so, it can also create a stiff neck.
 Confusion may be present in older children.